Darren W. Engers, Ph.D.

 Darren Engers received his B.S degree in Chemistry at the University of Delaware where he worked with Prof. P. Andrew Evans on the synthesis of the B ring of Mycalamide A using mercury-mediated oxidative Rubottom rearrangement.
 Upon graduation, he began his career as a Research Assistant at Rhone-Poulenc Rorer (RPR), Collegeville, PA.
 While working at RPR, he was involved with traditional single compound synthesis, as well as, parallel solution and solid phase synthesis, including Irori technology; and the synthesis of focused libraries such as sulfonamides, amides from alpha-amino lactams.

 Darren Engers obtained his doctoral training from the University of Texas at Austin in Organic Chemistry.
 Under Prof. Brian L. Pagenkopf, his work focused on the synthesis of a complex polyoxygenated 16-membered macrolactone, Peloruside A, with an emphasis on efficient routes, catalytic reactions and Chiron based strategies.
-He completed his post-doctoral studies at Vanderbilt University.
+After completing his post-doctoral studies with Prof. Gary Sulikowski, he joined the Vanderbilt Program for Drug Discovery, which is now the Warren Center for Neuroscience Drug Discovery.

 Selected Publications